SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 ```

 !!! note
-    To check if a point set is a $(t,m,d)$-net, you can use the function `istmsnet` defined in the [tests](https://github.com/SciML/QuasiMonteCarlo.jl/blob/2dce9905e564a85e1280115cc8af071674fc7d80/test/runtests.jl#L34) of this package.
+    To check if a point set is a $(t,m,d)$-net, you can use the function `istmsnet` defined in the [tests file](https://github.com/SciML/QuasiMonteCarlo.jl/blob/2dce9905e564a85e1280115cc8af071674fc7d80/test/runtests.jl#L34) of this package.
     It uses the excellent [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl) package.